 The Noble Sangháta Sutra that follows was translated into English from the Tibetan edition of this Mahayana discourse by the Buddha.
 Please note that in this translation, the indented parts appear as verses in the original Sanskrit and Tibetan.
-Please read them with the understanding that these are the four-line verses to which the sutra refers to many times.
+Please read them with the understanding that these are all the four-line verses to which the sutra refers many times.

 For ease in pronouncing longer Sanskrit names, an accent mark appears on the syllable that should be stressed and words have been broken up with hyphens.
 This translation follows the Clay Sanskrit Library (CSL) conventions for presenting Sanskrit in English texts.
+For further guidance in pronouncing the Sanskrit names, as well as a list of the meanings of those names, please see www.sanghatasutra.net.